Navarin of Lamb with Spring Vegetables

 In a large flameproof casserole, heat vegetable oil over medium-high heat.
 Season lamb with salt and pepper, and place in casserole.
 Brown meat well on all sides.
-Cook in batches in a single layer.

-Return all meat to casserole, add garlic and diced onions, and cook until onions are soft, 5 to 10 minutes.
+Add garlic and diced onions, and cook until onions are soft, 5 to 10 minutes.
 Add flour, and cook until it is well browned, 3 to 4 minutes.

-Add wine, and cook for 2 to 3 minutes, scraping bottom and sides of pan.
+Add wine and cook for 2 to 3 minutes, scraping bottom and sides of pan.
 Add stock, tomatoes, rosemary, thyme, and bay leaf.
 Bring to a boil, then reduce heat to low; cover, and cook until meat is tender, about 1 to 1 1/2 hours.

-Remove meat; place in a large bowl, and set aside.
+Remove meat; place in a large bowl and set aside.
 Reduce sauce over high heat until thickened, about 10 minutes.
 Adjust seasonings.
 Skim off any fat.
 Strain sauce over meat, discarding solids; return meat and sauce to casserole.
 (The navarin can be made ahead up to this point.
 Cover and refrigerate for up to 2 days.
 Reheat and continue as directed.)